nymtech/nym/documentation/dev-portal/src/nymvpn/gui.md

 ```
 5. The script will run the application and it will prompt you for a country code to exit, chose one of the offered options in the same format as listed

-6. To run the application again, reconnect your wifi and run
+6. To start the application again, reconnect your wifi and run
 ```sh
 # Linux
 sudo -E ~/nym-vpn-latest/nym-vpn_0.0.2_amd64.AppImage